-Offered on the first Thursday of each semester at 5:30 pm.
+Offered on the first Thursday of each semester.

 Available to students who have not earned credit in any Psychology course (except for PSYC 199).
 The test may be taken only once.

-There are 200 multiple-choice questions and you must get at least 70% of the questions correct in order to pass the exam and thereby earn PSYC 100 proficiency credit.
+In-person test: 200 multiple-choice questions and you must get at least 70% of the questions correct in order to pass the exam and thereby earn PSYC 100 proficiency credit.
 You will have a maximum of three hours to take the test.
 "Psychology", 8th Edition, Bernstein, is the textbook used to create the test questions.
-The Psychology Advising Office has a limited number of textbooks for loan.
-For availability, please contact our office, Room 12 Psychology Building, 217-333-6478 or email@example.com.

 Use the on-line Proficiency Test scheduler to sign up for a slot.
 You'll receive detailed instructions about what to expect on the test day.